willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 The third contains records of the Sciamgo Journal and Country Rank for Energy Engineering and Power Technology.
 This ranks countries based on their journal contributions with regards to areas mentioned in the previous sets.

+After the data was organised and cleaned, I carried out an investigation of the data by answering questions regarding the datasets.

 ## Reorganisation and Cleaning

 ### Dataset 1